sporp/pico-an-os/README.md

 Viola.
 Instead of booting into my beloved, Linux, we are trapped in a room without doors.
 Only Windows.
 At present for playing games that require Kernal Anti-Cheat and for Video Editing.

 Feel free to edit the "main" funciton "main.c" in /pico_f2_keeb to your requirements.
+The "meat" of this program is line 71 to 127

 ## MATERIALS
 1) Raspbery Pi Pico
-2) Usb-A to Usb micro adapter or cable (male to male)
+2) USB-A to USB micro adapter or cable (male to male, AKA hole to hole NOT pole to pole)
 3) OPTIONAL: A keyboard switch, some wire, soldering iron and solder (if you want to add the optional keyboard switch to active it.
 Just plugging it in when you hit power on your computer works just fine)

 ## DEPENDENCIES